 Many Masonic historians and thinkers have seen the Order of the Red Cross of Constantine and its associated Orders as not only the Third Great Pillar of Christian Masonry but the climax of Christian Freemasonry.
 And as it takes its name and ceremonial from the life of Constantine the Great who convened the Council of Nicaea by which the Bible was arranged in its present form and from which we derive the Nicene Creed still used in Churches today 1700 years later one can see why.
 Certainly in my view the ceremony of the Appendant Orders is the most sublime I have ever met in Freemasonry and probably the most beautiful ceremony I have ever been involved in or witnessed.

-As a Masonic and Military order our charities include the Royal Centre for Defence Medicine at Queen Elizabeth Hospital, Birmingham and Acorns Hospice.
+As a Masonic and Military order our charities include the Royal Centre for Defence Medicine at Queen Elizabeth Hospital, Birmingham, Acorns Hospice and Battleback.

 R Ill Kt Colin V Young